ckswilliams/modOpenREM/docs/netdicom-orthanc-config.rst

 **Linux**

-* Linux: orthanc user needs to be able to write to the OpenREM logs
+* orthanc user needs to be able to write to the OpenREM logs
-* Linux: orthanc user needs to be able to write to the temp directory we specified
+* orthanc user needs to be able to write to the temp directory we specified

 **Windows**